SENIOR ACTUARIAL ADVISOR

 • Bachelor’s degree in actuarial sciences, in mathematics or in a related field.

-• Minimum of five to seven years of experience in pension plan’s administration.
+• Minimum of seven years of experience in defined contribution pension plan’s administration.

 • Excellent knowledge of French and English.